Rose Fortune: Personal life and death

 Fortune was married several times, as noted in the St. Luke's Church of England record books.
 She had two daughters and at least three children.
 One was Jane Fortune, who married Isaac Godfrey.
 Her son, John, married the sister of Isaac, Hester Godfrey, on January 13, 1838.
 Her daughter Margaret Fortune married John Francis of Digby by 1842.

 Fortune helped other blacks escape slavery on the Underground Railroad by leading runaways to locations that were safe.

 In her later years, she had severe rheumatism and lived near the Union Bank.
 Rose Fortune died in Nova Scotia on February 20, 1864 at around the age of 90.
 Her funeral was held at St. Luke's, Church of England, Annapolis Royal.
-She was buried at the Royal Garrison cemetery in an unmarked location. at Fort Anne, where a special marker was created to commemorate her and installed on Canada Day in 2017.
+She was buried at Garrison Cemetery in Fort Anne in an unmarked location.
+A monument was created to commemorate her and installed in the cemetery on Canada Day in 2017.
 Created by sculptor Brad Hall, it uses a stylized wheelbarrow made of iron and stone to evoke her work and the business she founded on the waterfront.
 The wheelbarrow forms a memorial bench.